The HP Omen 17 (2023) is the first to feature an optical mechanical keyboard

-(Pocket-lint) - During CES 2023, HP revealed a number of new devices including the HP Omen 17.
+During CES 2023, HP revealed a number of new devices including the HP Omen 17.

 This latest iteration of the company's popular laptop features a 13th-generation processor (up to Core i9-13900K) and the latest Nvidia graphics.
 It's also been upgraded with Omen Tempest Cooling technology to ensure that you get a desktop-like gaming experience in a smaller form factor.